AMartins87/mythos/README.md

 # **INTRODUCTION**

-Mythos is full-stack framework project built using Django, Python, HTML and CSS.
+Mythos is a full-stack framework project built using Django, Python, HTML, and CSS.
 It's a blog-style website where users can read about local myths and legends from all over the world.
-The objective is for users to be allowed to post, like and comment on blog posts.
+The objective is for users to be allowed to post, like, and comment on blog posts.

 Live project can be found [here](https://mythoi.herokuapp.com/).